TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/3-structure.rst

 Structure of this book
 ======================

-This chapter is structured into ten subchapters and three appendices.
+This chapter is structured into ten sub chapters and three appendices.
 The chapters discuss the following topics:

 Chapter 1, *Installation*, leads you through the